BigDataATLS4214/BigData/README.md

 ## Music recommended system based on facial recognition emotion.

-### MVP: Personalized music recommendation, using facial recommendation to choose a song to match that mood.
+### MVP: Personalized music recommendation, using facial recommendation to create a set of playlists that match the mood of the user.

 #### Plans for data-base:
 Mongo DB would be the best for storing